rihal-om/fair_jobs/Frontend/README.md

 ## Submission

-Submit via GitHub, providing a repository link to `careers@rihal.com` with your details and solved question.
+Submit via GitHub, providing a repository link to `careers@rihal.om` with your details and solved question.